 Each of the columns is for one hour of the day.
 If the student exhibits a certain targeted behavior, the staff member makes a mark in the cell that is at the intersection of the row for the behavior, and the column for the time when it occurred.

 The number of marks at the end of the day shows the number of times that the behavior occurred on that day.
 That data is then entered in a database by a member of the charting staff at JRC and software converts the data to daily, weekly, monthly, and yearly charts.
 See Example Charts.

 Correspondingly, as the recording sheet shows, instances of positive behaviors are also tracked and added to the database.
 The student and his or her family can easily see the progress.

-This system of charting makes use of the principles and procedures known as Precision Teaching, or Standard Celeration Charting, which was developed by Dr. Ogden Lindsley and his students.
+This system of charting makes use of the principles and procedures known as Standard Celeration Charting, which was developed by Dr. Ogden Lindsley and his students.